Does Your Child’s IEP Actually Support Inclusion?

 I’m Charmaine Thaner, an advocate, retired special and general education teacher, and the parent of an adult son with Down syndrome.

-I’ve sat at many sides of the IEP table.
+I’ve sat on many sides of the IEP table.

 As a parent, I know how hard it is when you speak up, explain what your child needs, and still end up with an IEP that does not reflect what you said.